knetikmedia/knetikcloud-csharp-net20-client/docs/UsersInventoryApi.md

 <a name="updateentitlementtemplate"></a>
 # **UpdateEntitlementTemplate**
-> ModelItemTemplateResource UpdateEntitlementTemplate (string id, ModelItemTemplateResource template)
+> ItemTemplateResource UpdateEntitlementTemplate (string id, ItemTemplateResource template)

 Update an entitlement template